“You must be the change you wish to see in the world.”

 Through our partnerships with the Yomol A’tel Cooperative and Innisor International, we have access to individual orders and wholesale accounts for the products from our friends in the Tseltal-Maya community in Chiapas!
 These products include artisanal organic single-origin coffee, organic sustainable honey, organic handmade soaps, and handmade embroidery.

-Solidarity Education Program
+Solidarity Education Initiative

 The ‘Good Life’ Project